kytrinyx/speaker-time/README.md

 - Language detection improves transcription accuracy for multilingual content
 - Pipeline scripts handle re-runs by skipping completed steps: `diarize` skips if timeline.csv exists, `cut-audio` and `transcribe` resume where they left off
 - Speaker diarization cannot guarantee same speaker id on multiple runs; if script crashes during diarization it will have to restart from scratch
-- VTT files exclude empty segments and timeout markers for clean subtitle output
+- VTT files exclude empty segments, timeout markers, filler-only segments, and low-confidence segments (confidence below -1.5 or 0.0)
-- `create-vtt` produces multiple cues per segment when `words.csv` is present; falls back to one cue per segment otherwise
+- `split-segments` produces multiple cues per segment (requires Ollama); `create-vtt` uses the cached splits when available, falling back to one cue per segment otherwise